Sahar-Heu/shmsr/content/blog/the-font-book.md

 ### In this post I am sharing with you:

 1. A PDF of my personal selection of Google Fonts as an example.
 (This is free for everyone to use and share).
-2. The InDesign template so you can make your own font book.
+2. The InDesign template so you can make your own font book based on YOUR collection.
 (This is also free for everyone to use and share).
 3. The InDesign file of my Google Fonts (the open file of the PDF) so you can edit and add the fonts and make your own font book.
 (This is free only for my Patrons).

-> You can become my Patron for $2 per month and get access to **all my digital freebies** [here](https://www.patreon.com/SaharHeumesser "Patreon").
+> You can become my Patron for $2 per month and get access to **all my past and future digital freebies** [here](https://www.patreon.com/SaharHeumesser "Patreon").

 I have got my inspiration to design this booklet from one of my favorite graphic designers named **Gareth David** whom I have learned a lot from over the last few years.
 So, I would like to dedicate this post to [him](https://garethdavidstudio.com/ "Gareth David").